mongodb/docs/source/reference/operators.rst

    This query returns all documents in ``collection`` where a value of ``field`` is greater than the specified "``value``".

-TODO If field is an array there can be multiple values for a field and only one needs to match.
-This info might not be important to include this early in the docs but thought I would include in case helpful.
+   If "``field``" holds an array, only one value in the array needs to be greater than the specified "``value``" to produce a succesful match.

 .. operator:: $lte